I’ve been eyeing off Axiology for a long time. Everyone raves about them, so let’s see how they stack up!

 While their ingredients are organic, I haven’t found official certification on their website.
 They do have membership with People for the Ethical Treatment of Animals’ (PETA’s) “Beauty Without Bunnies” program as well as being a financial supporter of the Orangutan Foundation International (OFI).

-No expiration date found on either of the packaging or the box.
+I couldn’t find an expiration date on either of the packaging or the box.

 The triangle boxes have been thoughtfully created.
 Used paper is collected from around Bali, processed and then turned into the cardboard, which is decorated by hand.
 As it’s a business run by a local woman, all proceeds go back to her and her family.
 She further helps the community by providing employment and reducing waste on the island.